 Volunteers: Many volunteers are needed to make camp a success, so please consider volunteering.
 Adult volunteers can also register their non-Scouting children ages 3-5 (potty trained).
 Scouts in troops, crews and ships can register as volunteers.
 A registered parent/guardian must be onsite at all times when tot-lots (ages 3-5) and Tiger Cubs (1st graders) are at camp.
 Each pack must have a minimum of one adult registered for every three youth (5th grade and under) registered.
+The adults accompanying their Tiger Cub is not included in this ratio.
 If the pack does not meet this ratio then the pack will not be able to attend camp.

 Youth registration requirements:

 - Submit a copy of the BSA Health and Medical form (Parts A & B: All Scouting Events) to the pack representative per youth

 - Submit a copy of medical insurance card, front and back (if insured) to the pack representative per youth